NelCapeTown/NelCapeTown/README.md

 # Hi there 👋

-- 🔭 I’m working on a hobby project in my own time.
-It will create an easy to use time capture utility that uses data from my Notion workspace and helps me to seamlessly log how I'm spending my time.
+- 🔭 I'm a contractor, employed by [DVT](https://www.linkedin.com/company/dvt/mycompany/) and placed on projects at various clients.
+Because of this, I get exposure to different technologies and the intricacies of how those are implemented at any specific client.
+I have been a developer for more than thirty years.
-- 🌱 I’m also preparing to write required exams to become Microsoft Azure certified.
+- 👨‍💻 I love writing code and I shy away from having to tell others what to do.
+I was "promoted" to project manager in my late twenties and I really did not enjoy it.
+It took me away from writing code and I had to check on others' work and make sure everyone stayed in line.
+I understand very well what the Peter Principle is.
-- 👯 I was looking to collaborate on at least one thing during this Hacktoberfest.
-The reality is that I need to get better at making time, specifically for open source contributions.
-I need to shuffle my priorities a little bit.
+- 🌱 I'm working towards various cloud certifications for Azure & AWS.
-- 💬 Ask me about MS SQL, .NET with C#, algorithms/coding patterns and getting older...
+- 💬 Ask me about MS SQL, .NET with C#, MVC, ASP.NET, JavaScript, algorithms/coding patterns and getting older...
 - 📫 How to reach me: <a href="mailto:nel@nelcapetown.com">nel@nelcapetown.com</a>
 - 😄 Pronouns: He/him.
 - ⚡ Fun fact: My Zen place is where I go while cleaning my house 🧼🧽🧹  There is something very soothing about mopping floors, washing dishes, and getting rid of clutter - I guess it's like "wax on, wax off..."